ndavilo/Ethical_Hacking/README.md

 UDP Ping Scan: Attackers send UDP packets to target hosts and a UDP response indicates that the host is active.
 Nmap-sn-PU (IP Address)

+TCP Connect/full Open Scan Zenmp nmap-st-v (IP Address) Scan result when a port is open:

+Scan result when a port is closed:

+Inverse TCP flag scan and Xmas Scan: Attackers send TCP probe packets with a TCP flag(FIN, URG, PSH) set or with no flags.

+Port open:

+Port closed:

+It does not work in windows systems